 The Tourism Society is a UK-based society of tourism industry professionals focused on issues concerning career development, education, and networking.

 11 of 13

 UNWTO is the United Nations organization charged with promoting sustainable, profitable international tourism.
 It offers sophisticated business analysis and trend prediction tools, as well as a forum for lobbying to influence international tour and travel policy.
-UNWTO members include 155 countries, and over 400 Affiliate Members representing the private sector, educational institutions, tourism associations and local tourism authorities.
-Their website and downloadable reports offer a wealth of information.
-Sign up for their mailing list to keep on top of international news affecting the tourism and travel industry.
+UNWTO members include 155 countries and more than 400 affiliate members representing the private sector, educational institutions, tourism associations, and local tourism authorities.
+Its website and downloadable reports offer a wealth of information.
+Sign up for its mailing list to keep on top of international news affecting the tourism and travel industry.

 12 of 13